amb0070/CRET/README.md

 # Features

 - 2-Interface support at the same time.
+- RAW sniffing on trace mode (shows all packet changes).
-- RAW Sniffing.
+- RAW sniffing on monitor mode (updates all packet changes).
-- Internal proyect management with SQLite database.
 - Real-time graphical sniffing.
+- Remove option to hide unuseful plotted packets.
+- Internal project management with SQLite database.
 - Dashboard with identified packets.
 - Posibility to import and export JSON files with the identified packets.
 - Posibility to ignore unuseful packets (packets with value 00).
 - Posibility to split bytes to help identification of the data.
 - Threaded sniffing and GUI.
-- Clean tabs for each analysis.
+- Clean tabs option for each analysis.
+- Comfortable and intuitive GUI.

 CAPTURITAS DEL PROGRAMA.